AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

 >
 >If multiple code-based journeys or campaigns update the same element(s) of your content, the highest priority journey/campaign takes precedence.

-Once your code-based journey or campaign is live, your app implementation team for responsible making explicit API or SDK calls to fetch content for the surfaces defined in the selected [code-based experience configuration](code-based-configuration.md).
+Once your code-based journey or campaign is live, your app implementation team is responsible for making explicit API or SDK calls to fetch content for the surfaces defined in the selected [code-based experience configuration](code-based-configuration.md).
 Learn more on the different customer implementations in [this section](code-based-implementation-samples.md).

 ### Publish a code-based journey {#publish-code-based-journey}